 The Graduate Professional Development (MyGPD) program helps you choose the skills you need to build a narrative of your career path as a graduate student.
 CTL and its campus partners organize annual MyGDP workshop series and conferences, with new seminars added regularly throughout the year.
 These events help build skills that complement your discipline, such as research, data visualization and networking.

-Also look for our weekly emails to grads list upcoming grad events from CTL and other organizations.
+Also look in your inbox for our weekly Wednesday emails to grads, listing upcoming grad events from CTL and other organizations.
 You do not have to be enrolled in MyGPD to participate in these events, and graduate students from any U of T campus are welcome.

 Some highlights of the MyGPD program include: